The Call for Applications for October 2016 entry is now CLOSED.

 Applications for admission to Nottingham are usually student led.
 This means you are expected to come up with an idea of what you want to do for your PhD (which you set out in your research proposal), rather than being given a topic to study by your supervisor.

 A Masters is not a prerequisite for studying at the Nottingham DTC.
 A range of training programmes are available based on an assessment of the applicant's prior learning and training needs.
 All studentships can be offered on a full or part time basis.

-The main part of the studentships application form will be the research proposal, it is therefore very important that you identify a potential supervisor within the relevant School to discuss and agree your proposal in advance of applying.
+The main part of the studentships application form will be the research proposal.
+It is therefore very important that you identify a potential supervisor within the relevant school to discuss and agree your proposal in advance of applying.

 3. Apply for funding from the Nottingham ESRC Doctoral Training Centre

 Your completed application should be submitted to the School funding contact listed for each research theme/cluster supported by the Nottingham ESRC DTC.